-Neither this contract nor any of its benefits or duties may be assigned or delegated by subcontract or otherwise, except for those subcontracts specifically identified in this contract, without prior written approval by the Project Officer, who shall first consult with the Utility.
-Any subcontract shall contain all of the provisions of this contract.
+Neither this Contract nor any of its benefits or duties may be assigned or delegated by subcontract or otherwise, except for those subcontracts specifically identified by this Contract, without prior written approval by the Project Officer, who shall first consult with the Utility.
+Any subcontract shall contain all of the provisions of this Contract.